7sev7nsev7n7/dots/README.md

 # Dotfiles for Hyprland

 simple dotfiles for hyprland setup. i refuse to make an installation script (for the time being)

+dotfiles are intended to unify themes and colors among all graphical components (where applicable). this includes firefox, discord, the terminal/neovim, etc., as well as setting up keybinds to allow easy access to everything through keyboard, minimizing mouse usage.

 just make sure to copy the files to their appropriate directories and you should be good to go. consider 'root' to be the root mountpoint

 <img src="/assets/demo.webp" width=960>
 <sub>Demo shown here may be out of date with most recent commits due to laziness</sub>